wddllyy/java-coroutines/README.md

 # Usage - Symmetrical

 First, you need an `SymmetricCoroutineContext` object.
-To get one use the static method `getContext()`, which returns the appropriate implementation for the current machine.
+To get one use the static method `getContext()`, which returns the context for the current thread.

 ```java
 SymmetricCoroutineContext ctx = SymmetricCoroutineContext.getContext();